-Answer: SIEM (Security incident and event management system) and IDS (Intrusion detection system) are used by the organizations to protect the network and systems efficiently.
+Answer: SIEM (Security Incident and Event Management) system and IDS (Intrusion detection system) are used by organizations to protect the network and systems efficiently.
 Both collect the log data, but unlike SIEM, IDS does not facilitate event correlation and centralization of log data.
 Therefore, IDS can only detect intrusions.
 The SIEM allows security analysts to take security measures and preventive actions against a possible or ongoing attack.

-Question 19: Being a SOC analyst, What will you do if you found 300 alerts triggered at once?
+Question 19: Being a SOC Analyst, What would you do if you found 300 alerts triggered at once?